 - The “Whirlwind” of work/life is the enemy of execution.
 4DX acknowledges that one of the biggest challenges to achieving WIGs is that we all have a whirlwind of responsibilities in our daily lives that are necessary to keep our organizations going.
 The whirlwind never stops.
 That said, 4DX details strategies for focusing and acting on your WIGs in the midst of the whirlwind.

 - 4DX works for personal goals too.
-I personally dropped 20 pounds of weight in 2017 using 4DX, which I wrote an article about at this link.
+I personally dropped 20 pounds of weight in 2017 using 4DX.
 I set a WIG: lose 20 pounds in 2017.
 But the key to my success was acting on several lead measures and keeping score.
 Basic lead measures for weight loss are: 1.
 Diet and 2.
 Exercise.
 However, I went deeper on thinking about lead measures and came up with several more, including getting 7+ hours of sleep a night.

 - 4DX has 2 great videos featuring Chris McChesney to give you an overview of the book, which I’ve embedded below.
-I often show video #1, a 6-minute video, when presenting 4DX at conferences and at nonprofit organizations.
-If you have the time, I highly encourage you to watch video #2, a 48-minute video, which is a terrific overview of the book’s concepts.
+Video #1 is a great 6-minute video.
+If you have the time, I also highly encourage you to watch video #2, a 48-minute video, which is a terrific overview of the book’s concepts.

 I hope this article has encouraged you to read 4DX!
 Once you do read it, please come back to this article and post up your thoughts about it in the Comments section below.
 I’d love to know what you think about it.